 I remember that she formed her letters backwards with her right hand.
-I remember how she used to only brush her teeth with one foreign brand of toothpaste because she was convinced that all the other brands were laced with something.
-I remember the way she smelled of warm cinnamon with a hint of baby powder smelling deodorant.
-I remember how she used to carry around a pocket dictionary because she thought that using short words was boring and unoriginal.
+I remember how she used to only brush her teeth with one foreign brand of toothpaste because she was convinced that all the other ones were laced with something.
+I remember the way she smelled of warm cinnamon with a hint of baby powder-scented deodorant.
+I remember how she used to carry a pocket dictionary because she thought that using short words was boring and unoriginal.
 I remember her frantic speech and stuttering voice.
-I remember how excited she’d get whenever a new installation of her favorite book series came out.
+I remember how excited she’d get whenever a new book in her favorite series came out.
 I remember her dark eyes.
 I remember her pale skin.
 I remember walking in and seeing the gun in her hand before the bullet popped.

 Every therapist in Denver has checked me out.
 Every psychiatrist has gazed at me from across an island of a wide desk with confused eyes.
-Still, no formal diagnosis has been given to me.
-My best friend shot herself in the head during our freshman year and after a proper time of mourning, I recovered.
-That’s something you rarely see these days, a kid recovering from a traumatic event.
+Still, I’ve received no formal diagnosis.
+My best friend shot herself during our freshman year, and after a proper time of mourning, I recovered.
+That’s something you rarely see these days – a kid recovering from a traumatic event.
 No one ever does.
 The majority of teenagers these days have some twisted mental issue, or a ton of skeletons spilling out of their closets.
 I am okay.
 That’s what people just don’t believe.

-The party at Noah’s house starts in fifteen minutes, so I pull myself out of bed and groggily walk over to my connected bathroom.
-Its once clear countertops are now cluttered with open makeup palette and clumps of hair.
-That’s disgusting, but shedding is something girls do more often than people realize.
-I pick up my toothbrush, but decide I’d rather have two minutes to apply eyeliner than cater to basic hygiene.
-After expertly smearing two soft streaks of black around my eyes to give me the angsty look I so desire, I grab my coat and walk downstairs.
+The party at Noah’s house starts in 15 minutes, so I pull myself out of bed and groggily go into my bathroom.
+Its once clear countertops are now cluttered with an open makeup palette and clumps of hair.
+It’s disgusting, but shedding is something girls do more often than people realize.
+I pick up my toothbrush but decide I’d rather have two minutes to apply eyeliner than cater to basic hygiene.
+After expertly smearing two soft streaks of black around my eyes to give me the angsty look I so desire, I grab my coat and head downstairs.

 My parents still don’t think I’m mentally stable.
-They’re the mushy-gushy, over protective parents who wear matching sweaters and listen to Christmas carols in August.
+They’re the mushy-gushy, overprotective type who wear matching sweaters and listen to Christmas carols in August.
 I love my parents, don’t get me wrong, but they need an upgrade in wardrobe and personality.
-Without even bothering to tell them where I’m going, I wave into the living room and waltz out the front door.
-I’ll text them later … probably.
+Without even bothering to tell them where I’m going, I strut through the living room and waltz out the front door.
+I’ll text them later … if I remember.

-Noah Armstrong has held a part of my heart (I refuse to give him it all) for about a year now.
+Noah Armstrong has held a part of my heart (I refuse to give him all of it) for over a year.
 I wish I could tell you he’s super cool and is the star quarterback and has girls drooling over him left and right, but it’s quite the opposite.
 He’s the head of the rocketry club and still has a bottom sheathe of braces.
-Despite the fact that his voice is slurred with a soft lisp, it is strong and well informed.
-Enough about him, he’s not that special.
+Despite his soft lisp, his voice is strong and informed.
+Enough about him; he’s not that special.

 I go to the “smart kid” school.
-You know the type.
-The school kids joke about where only the most stuck up kids go and consume ADHD pills like candy to study and pass tests.
-It’s quite untrue, actually.
-We’re all a bunch of kids doing stupid things and being teenagers.
+You know the one.
+Kids joke that it’s where the stuck up kids go, the kids who consume ADHD pills like candy to study and pass tests.
+It’s not true, actually.
+We’re just a bunch of kids doing stupid things, like all teenagers.
 There’s nothing grand about us besides our test scores.

-His house is quaint and small for this our nice section of Denver.
-When I walk through the doors, I’m greeted with the warm smells of living.
-The smells of soda coated breath, deodorant smothered sweat, and the machine oil of hormones dripping in the minds of thirty or so teenagers.
+His house is quaint and small for this upscale section of Denver.
+When I walk through the doors, I’m greeted with warm smells of youthful happiness: soda-breath, deodorant-tinged sweat, and the machine oil of hormones dripping in the minds of about 30 teenagers.
 It’s a typical high school party, like the ones in the movies.
-Except we don’t have cheap, smuggled alcohol or people banging in every spare bedroom.
+Except we don’t have cheap, smuggled alcohol or people hooking up in every spare bedroom.
 We drink cola.
 We talk to each other.
 We play games.
 We occasionally make out.
 We leave before midnight.

-How tame and boring my life may sound.
-Sure, I’ll grant you that, but does it seem that bad of a world that some kid would knowingly wedge a bullet into her brain?
+My life sounds tame and boring, I’ll grant you that.
+But is it so bad that some kid would knowingly wedge a bullet into her brain?
 I don’t know.
-Everyone sees the world differently, maybe she just looked at it from behind a set of darker glasses than the rest of us.
+Everyone sees the world differently; maybe she just looked at it from behind darker glasses than the rest of us.

 Noah comes jogging around the corner and pulls me in for a hug.
 I blush and soak in the feeling of his body against mine.
-I want to absorb him into me and keep the c***tail of warmth and electricity we are sharing now.
+I want to absorb him and hold on to the cocktail of warmth and electricity we are sharing.

-“How’s it going, Sophie?”
-He asks sincerely with a furrowed brow as if he is genuinely asking.
+“How’s it going, Sophie?” he asks sincerely with a furrowed brow, as if he is genuinely concerned.
 I don’t question the fact that someone could care about me.
 I accept it.

 I sigh and look around for the table set up with a computer and some lousy speakers, landmarking my next destination.
 “It’s going Noah.
 It’s going.”

-Noah follows me over and logs me into the shared family laptop, guiding my hardrive into its designated slot and watches as I carefully sort through digital album covers.
-I select an old Tupac album and watch as some kids turn and nod their head in approval.
-They’re lined on the edges of the room and are slouched over the couch in the center of the room.
-Smiles hint at the lined lips of them all.
-It’s the start of a new year.
-August brings new opportunities and allows the mistakes of last year melt away into repressible memories.
-It is the beginning of our sophomore year for the majority of people here, leaving out a few freshman and juniors.
+Noah follows me over and logs me into the shared family laptop, guiding my hard drive into its designated slot.
+I sort through digital album covers and select an old Tupac album.
+Some kids turn and nod their head in approval.
+They’re lined on the edges of the room or slouched over the couch in the center.
+Their mouths hint at smiles.
+It’s the start of a new school year.
+August brings new opportunities and allows the mistakes of last year to melt away into repressed memories.
+Most of us will be sophomores.

-I walk into the kitchen and stare at the covered countertops, searching for something to drink.
-Skimming through the ingredients of some soda bottles, I sneer at the unpronounceable chemicals and settle with tap water.
+I go into the kitchen, searching for something to drink.
+Skimming through the ingredients of some soda bottles, I shake my head at the unpronounceable chemicals and settle on tap water.
 The first drop from the faucet hits the bottom of the cup and I imagine what she would’ve said.
-She would’ve been leaning against the granite countertop next to me, whipped out her dictionary and searched for the right word to use.
+She would’ve leaned against the granite countertop next to me and whipped out her dictionary, searching for the right word to use.